This manual is for BookmarkFS, version 0.1.6.

 Function arguments:

-A bit array of the following flags:
+flagsA bit array of the following flags:

-Indicates that the function should print a help message.
+BOOKMARKFS_BACKEND_INFO_HELPIndicates that the function should print a help message.

-Mutually exclusive with BOOKMARKFS_BACKEND_INFO_VERSION
+Mutually exclusive with BOOKMARKFS_BACKEND_INFO_VERSION.

 The message should contain a brief description of this backend, as well as a list of backend-specific options.

-Indicates that the function should print a version message.
+BOOKMARKFS_BACKEND_INFO_VERSIONIndicates that the function should print a version message.

-Mutually exclusive with BOOKMARKFS_BACKEND_INFO_HELP
+Mutually exclusive with BOOKMARKFS_BACKEND_INFO_HELP.

-In addition to the version number, the version message may also contain dependency versions, compile-time options, and other information that can be used to determine a specific version of the backend.
+In addition to the version number, the version message may contain dependency versions, compile-time options, and other information that can be used to determine a specific version of the backend.

-Denotes the frontend program that launches the backend.
+BOOKMARKFS_FRONTEND_FSCKBOOKMARKFS_FRONTEND_MOUNTBOOKMARKFS_FRONTEND_MKFSDenotes the frontend program that launches the backend.
 These flags are mutually exclusive.

-function is called to create a backend context.
+The backend_create function is called to create a backend context.

-It must not be NULL
+It must not be NULL.

-Type of the backend_create
+Type of the backend_create function is defined as:

 typedef int (bookmarkfs_backend_create_func) ( struct bookmarkfs_backend_conf const *conf, struct bookmarkfs_backend_create_resp *resp );